qpython-android/qpython/README.md

 ## Quick start

-Current Project is the QPython Ox project.
+This repository is the QPython Ox project repository, you can follow the below steps to run it.

 - Macos + Android studio, (Ubuntu may work too)
 - git clone git@github.com:qpython-android/qpython.git